 Sheki to Tbilisi Options: Marshrutka, Taxi, or Train?

 The options for getting from Sheki to Tbilisi seemed great at first, but by the time we had to actually make a decision for how to make the trip, each of these great options started to look terrible and we had to pick based on which was the least-bad.
+We had enjoyed our time in relaxing Sheki, but it leaing it was becoming complicated.
 Here are the three ways to get from Sheki to Tbilisi:

 Sheki to Tbilisi by Marshrutka